Health Care Delivery

 Medicaid Uses of AHRQ Research

-Controlling costs and improving the quality of Medicaid serves continue to be growing challenges for public policymakers.
+Controlling costs and improving the quality of Medicaid services continue to be growing challenges for public policymakers.
 Research of the Agency for Healthcare Research and Quality provides information and tools to assist policymakers in addressing these challenges.

 Medicare Uses of AHRQ Research